Applying for and opening an account

 As part of the account opening process we will set up your access to Online Service.
 This is where you manage your account, review performance and more.

-To keep things extra secure, each time you sign in to Online Service we'll ask you to verify it's you via a text to your phone number.
+To keep things extra secure, each time you sign in to Online Service we'll ask you to verify it's you.
+We'll do this by sending a notification to your device if you've downloaded our Investments and Pension app or via a text to your phone number.

 You can access all your important documents from your Documents in our Online Service.